Dimurjan/INTEREST_IRC/README.md

 # INTEREST_IRC
-Testing repository for the proposed IRC project
+This is a testing repository for the proposed IRC project.